Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 You can't link Atlassian Cloud products to another cloud or server site for user management.
 Instead, integrate your existing G Suite user directory with your Atlassian Cloud site, which makes domain and user management more flexible and manageable.

-For more information, refer to Integrate with G Suite.
+For more information, refer to Connect to G Suite.
 Atlassian Access allows for single sign-on (SSO) and can help you manage authentication and security policies across your Atlassian Cloud users.
 For more details on Atlassian Access, refer to the Atlassian Access for Cloud FAQs.

 General access to content indexing is disabled by default, and can only be done by the System Administrator.
-To enable content indexing, contact Atlassian Cloud Technical Support at https://support.atlassian.com.
+To enable content indexing, contact Atlassian Cloud support.

 Daily backup administration

 Backups on your Atlassian Cloud site are managed globally.
-See our data storage FAQs for more information.
+See our storage FAQs for more information.

 Some apps are only supported in self-hosted instances of Jira products and Confluence; however, Atlassian Cloud contains a number of popular apps (and the list just keeps on growing).
-Refer to the Marketplace apps for the list of supported apps.
+See Integrate apps for the list of supported apps.

 Mail servers (POP/IMAP/SMTP)